xianggebenben/Junxiang_Wang/index.md

 ## News

+2021/12: The source code of the [dlADMM](https://github.com/xianggebenben/dlADMM) algorithm for the GCN model has been released.
+Welcome to use and provide feedback.

 2021/12: I serve as a PC member for the IJCAI 2022.

 2021/10: I serve as an independent reviewer for the journal Applied Artifical Intelligence.